Schlick's Critique of Kant's Synthetic A Priori Knowledge

 STADLER, F. The Vienna Circle: Studies in the Origins, Development, and Influence of Logical Empiricism.
 Cham: Springer International Publishing, 2015.

-Copyright Notice: The texts and images published in Virtualia Journal are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
-This license permits others to share the work, provided that appropriate credit is given to the authors and the journal, it is not used for commercial purposes, and no derivative works (adaptations, transformations, or builds upon the material) are distributed.
-To view a copy of this license, visit: https://creativecommons.org/licenses/by-nc-nd/4.0/
+Copyright: The texts and images published in the Virtualia Journal are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This license allows others to share, adapt, and build upon the published material for any purpose, even commercially, as long as appropriate credit is given to the authors and the journal.
+To view a copy of this license, visit: https://creativecommons.org/licenses/by/4.0

 .jpg)